k3ng0T/project-manager/README.md

 - Add backlog items (single word: letters/digits/_/-); double-click removes a free backlog item
 - Create to-dos by selecting one or more free backlog items (they disappear from free list after selection)
 - Each to-do contains processes for the selected backlogs, each with a 0-100% slider/number; average % is shown, 100% -> completed
+- **Comments** — Add notes to each to-do and individual processes to track context, blockers, or details
 - Delete a project via modal with name confirmation

 ## Quick start (Windows, PowerShell)